Skip to content

 The Conformal Solution

-Conformal inference provides a principled way to convert scores to p-values:
+Conformal inference provides a principled way to convert scores to p-values and then apply FDR control for multiple anomaly decisions:

 from nonconform import ConformalDetector, Split